FizzleDorf/AniStudio/README.md

 For full details, see the [LICENSE-LGPL-3.0.txt](LICENSE-LGPL-3.0.txt) file.

 ### Commercial License
-If you prefer to use this project under a commercial license, please contact us at [your-email@example.com] to discuss terms.
+If you prefer to use this project under a commercial license, please contact us at legal@kframe.ai to discuss terms.
 The commercial license allows:
 - Static linking of the library in proprietary software.
 - No obligation to provide source code.
 - Priority support and additional benefits.